The executor of a decedent's estate files Form 706 for two purposes:

 - 706 - United States Estate Return

-Form 706 is not necessarily revised annually, therefore the latest revision may be several years old.
+Form 706 is not revised annually, therefore the latest form revision may be several years old.

 Form 706 cannot be electronically filed.
 This is an IRS limitation.
 Mail Form 706 and all required schedules and attachments to the appropriate address in the instructions.

-Note: This article provides brief guidance on Form 706 in TaxSlayer Pro.
+Note: This is a brief overview of Form 706 in TaxSlayer Pro.
 It is not intended as tax advice.